 Will you seize power through military might, wealth, religious influence, diplomacy, or subterfuge?
-Each character you play as has their own personality and lifestyle focus, and each member of your dynasty will shape their empire, for better or worse, before bequeathing it to their next in line.
-It’s a game that makes personal plots hatched behind close doors just as important as battles between nations.
+Each of the characters you can play has their own personality and lifestyle focus, and each member of your dynasty will shape their empire, for better or worse, before bequeathing it to their next in line.
+It’s a game that makes personal plots hatched behind closed doors just as important as battles between nations.

 Don’t forget to check out our Crusader Kings 3 review if you’re still undecided.
-For tips, there’s our Crusader Kings 3 starting characters guide, our Crusader Kings 3 beginners guide, and our Crusader Kings 3 mods guide while we wait for more Crusader Kings 3 DLC.
+For tips, you can check out our Crusader Kings 3 starting characters guide, our Crusader Kings 3 beginners guide, and our Crusader Kings 3 mods guide while we wait for more Crusader Kings 3 DLC.

 Offworld Trading Company

-Instead, your weapons are resources and cash, which you use to manipulate the marketplace not just to simply get rich, but to completely screw over your competitors.
+Instead, your weapons are resources and cash, which you use to manipulate the marketplace not just to get rich but to screw over your competitors completely.
 You might not expect an economic strategy game to be very aggressive, but Offworld Trading Company encourages you to be just as hostile as a warmonger.

-When you’re eyeing up menus, planning what to build next, what to sell, which company to launch a hostile takeover against next, it’s easily as thrilling as when you’re sending infantry across artillery-pummelled fields or launching sneak air attacks against an enemy stronghold in Company of Heroes or StarCraft II.
-The same developers have just released their own take on 4X games/Civilization, called Old World – check it out.
+When you’re eyeing up menus, planning what to build next, what to sell, which company to launch a hostile takeover against next, it’s easily as thrilling as when you’re sending infantry across artillery-pummelled fields or launching sneak air attacks against an enemy stronghold in Company of Heroes or StarCraft 2.
+The same developers also have its take on 4X games/Civilization, called Old World – check it out.

 XCOM 2 is one of the best turn-based strategy games, and we gave it a really good score in our XCOM 2 review.
 It takes the best bits from the series so far – the savage struggle, the ragtag group of heroes, the devious aliens, the tight tactical battles – and throws improvement after improvement on top.

-It’s a toss up as to whether the War of the Chosen expansion is objectively better, but there are plenty of excellent XCOM 2 mods that can bring the vanilla game up to scratch.
-Both offer distinct, but equally rewarding experiences.
-There’s plenty of other XCOM 2 DLC as well.
+It’s a toss-up as to whether the War of the Chosen expansion is objectively better, but there are plenty of excellent XCOM 2 mods that can bring the vanilla game up to scratch.
+Both offer distinct yet equally rewarding experiences.
+There is plenty of other XCOM 2 DLC available as well.

 Homeworld: Deserts of Kharak